sendyhalim/Swime/readme.md

 ```

 ## MimeTypeExtension
-Here are the list of available `MimeTypeExtension`s, you can access it directly or from `swime.mimeType()!.extEnum`.
+Here are the list of available `MimeTypeExtension`.

 ```swift
 public enum MimeTypeExtension {